UoMResearchIT/SpanishPlumeAnalysis/README.md

 ## ConcatNDiff
 This function is a very quick way to compare mp4 files.

-If the flag ***diff*** is set to 0, it simply concatenates the two mp4 files side by side.

-If ***diff*** is set to 1, it also gets the absolute value pixel to pixel difference of each frame, and concatenates it too.
+It  gets the absolute value pixel to pixel difference of each frame, and concatenates it to the two original videos side by side.

+## ConcatNxM
+This function simply stitches videos on a grid with ***N*** rows and ***M*** columns.

+## WRFSmoothDiff
+This is a slightly more advanced way of comparing two sets of data.

+It gets the difference directly from the wrfout files, and then animates the result using a divergent colourscale.
+If the flag ***smooth*** is set to 1, it smooths the data before making the diff, so that slight positional changes are not as strongly reflected in the output.